A successful Drupal to WordPress migration takes a great deal of planning. Find out what to expect and how to avoid expensive mistakes.

 - Design templates

-Web developers experienced in either CMS will be familiar with these aspects of a site but I’ll give a brief overview for site owners and business-focused staff.
+Web developers experienced in either Drupal or WordPress platforms will be familiar with these aspects of a site but I’ll give a brief overview for site owners and business-focused staff.

 The content makes up the core material for your site, such as the pages, articles, blog posts, and media uploads.
 Content is separate from the design aspects like the textures, buttons and other bits of ‘eye-candy’ that go into making the sit visually appealing.